Sections Dashboard: An Overview to Stay Organized

 - The section's meta title, description, and keywords.
 Your section's meta information is what you would like Google to take into consideration when crawling the page.

-- Content tags to automatically pull in any post with the same tag.
+- Content tags allow you to automatically pull in any post with the same tag to the section.
+For example, you may start a new section call Products.
+Adding the content tag "Products" will add any existing post with that tag (and any newly created post with that tag added) to the Products section.
 Unlike meta tags, content tags are specific to your site's content structure and organization.

 When creating a post in the Entry Editor, you have the option to allocate a primary section to that post.